deepintdev/deepint-python-sdk/docs/source/_info/authentication.rst

 ------------------------

 Credentials can be set up with one of the following methods (the token is loaded in the priority defined in the order of the following items):
- - instance credentials object with the token optional parameter `c = Credentials(token='a token')`
+ - instance credentials object with the token and instance optional parameters `c = Credentials(token='a token', instance='app.deepint.net')`
- - create a environment variable called `DEEPINT_TOKEN` with the token value.
+ - create a environment variable called `DEEPINT_TOKEN` with the token value and another one called `DEEPINT_INSTANCE`.
- - create a .ini file in your home directory called `.deepint` coninting in the `DEFAULT` section the keys called `token` like in following example
+ - create a .ini file in your home directory called `.deepint` coninting in the `DEFAULT` section the key `token` and the key `instance` like in following example

 .. code-block::
    :caption: ~/.deepint.ini

 	[DEFAULT]
 	token=a token
+   instance=host to connect with (if not providen app.deepint.net will be taken by default)

+Note: If instance is not providen, the default value will be the SaaS instance `app.deepint.net`.

 How to obtain a token